 As we understand it, the quantity and quality of unique referring domains to a webpage is one of Google’s three most important ranking factors.

-The best way to acquire links is naturally, leveraging stellar content that people just want to link to.
+The best way to acquire links is naturally is by leveraging stellar content that people just want to link to.

 Instead of investing time in manual research and creating hundreds of guest posts a year, why not invest in a piece of content that can acquire all of those links in one day of writing?